CEO Jeff Bezos said removing copies of e-books from customers' Kindles was "stupid, thoughtless, and painfully out of line with our principles

 Even though Chrome will be a "free" OS , it will still come loaded on a computer people well be asked to spend perhaps $300 to $400 to purchase.
 That puts Google under real pressure to perform, something it has never really faced.

-Android smartphone OS is well-liked by some and seems to be gaining acceptance, even though its yet to prove itself with paying customers.
+Google's Android smartphone OS is well-liked by some and seems to be gaining acceptance, even though its yet to prove itself with paying customers.
 My impression is that Android will ultimately demonstrate the importance of controlling both hardware and software if you want smartphone success.
 Apple, RIM, and Palm have that control, while Google and Microsoft do not.

 Besides selling ads and providing search results, what successes has Google actually had in the technology space?
 There's, er, and, uh, and then what?
-OK,
+OK, Gmail, but it relies on ad sales tied to content, making it an extension of the core search business.

 Gmail does, however, demonstrate that Google is technically more than competent and is capable of real innovation.
 Nevertheless, its ability to turn innovation into profits remains tied to ad sales.